ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 other `record` elements for subdomains which likewise did not have an explicit DMARC policy declared).

-### PSD Domain Reports

-Usually the Policy Domain is an Organizational Domain.
-In that case, the reports include reports for that domain and its subdomains.

-If the Policy Domain is a PSD the reports MUST only include subdomains that do not exist.

-In the unusual case that there are PSDs below the Policy Domain, the reports do not include the lower PSDs or their subdomains.

 ### DKIM Signatures in Aggregate Report

 Within a single message, the possibility exists that there could be multiple DKIM